-The patient begins to feel crazy… but that’s when another layer of what is broken in Hashimoto’s becomes unraveled.
+The patient begins to feel crazy… but that’s when another layer of the complex pathology of Hashimoto’s becomes unraveled.
 Many symptoms of hypothyroidism overlap with symptoms of underactive adrenals.
 However, physicians don’t routinely check adrenal function in those with Hashimoto’s.

 In this article, I’ll discuss: